CleitonBrito/Linguagem-C/Probabilidade 02.md

 R= 0,35

 ````
 Achamos a probabilidade do evento acontecer.
-Para acharmos a probabilidade do evento não aocntecer
+Para acharmos a probabilidade do evento não acontecer
 iremos subtrair o valor por 1.
 Pois a união do evento acontecer mais a probabilidade do evento não
 acontecer é 1.